 We have designed our gaming headsets to provide clear and high-fidelity audio to give gamers a competitive advantage.
-These important gaming features, for example, enable committed players to pinpoint their enemy's location on the map from the sound of a single faint footstep, letting them avoid an ambush.
-To help ensure that a critical audio cue is not missed, we have developed gaming headsets with high-fidelity 50mm audio drivers, passive noise reduction and software-based 7.1 surround sound.
-Our gaming headsets also incorporate a crystal-clear microphone so the wearer can communicate effectively with their teammates.
-Many of our wireless headsets also utilize our branded Slipstream Wireless Technology, ensuring a highly reliable wireless connection and excellent wireless range.
-We package these high-performance features into a lightweight frame with comfortable earcups to ensure user comfort over multihour gaming sessions.
-Further, many of our gaming headsets are configurable with our iCUE software platform, including microphone volume, headset volume, equalizer functionality, stereo and software-based 7.1 surround sound support and dynamic RGB lighting.
+These important gaming features, for example, enable elite players to pinpoint their enemy's location on the map from the sound of a single faint footstep, letting them avoid an ambush.
+To help ensure that a critical audio cue is not missed, we have developed gaming headsets with high-fidelity audio drivers, passive noise reduction and software-based 7.1 surround sound.
+Our gaming headsets also incorporate a clear, noise-cancelling microphone so the wearer can communicate effectively with her or his teammates.
+We package these high-performance features into a lightweight frame with comfortable earcups to ensure user comfort over multi-hour gaming sessions.
+Further, our gaming headsets are configurable with our iCUE software platform, including microphone volume, headset volume, equalizer functionality, stereo and 7.1 surround sound support and dynamic RGB lighting.